Last Updated | S012021 |

 When assessed (eg Week 5) |

-Assessment 4 Type: Project Report Word length: 4000 Example Topic: Critical investigation of:
+Assessment 4 Type: Practical (Report) Example Topic: Critical investigation of:

 a case study of an actual or potential structural failure due to dynamic effects. |